Migrate from Language Understanding (LUIS) to conversational language understanding (CLU)

 Comparison between LUIS and CLU

 The following table presents a side-by-side comparison between the features of LUIS and CLU.
 It also highlights the changes to your LUIS application after migrating to CLU.
-Click on the linked concept to learn more about the changes.
+Select the linked concept to learn more about the changes.

 |LUIS features||CLU features||Post migration|